privacy-scaling-explorations/core-program/2024/week2_more_crypto_snarks_starks.md

 ### From Computation to ZKPs

 There's a circuit diagram from [Vitalik's blog post](https://vitalik.eth.limo/general/2019/09/22/plonk.html), you will be asked to read it in week4.
-For now let's focus only on a digram from the article.
+For now let's focus only on a diagram from the article.
 It's a circuit below.
-It's arithematic, so the gate is addition and multiplication.
-This represent `x^3 + x + 5 = 35` and x is the only "input" here.
+It's arithmetic, so the gate is addition and multiplication.
+This represents `x^3 + x + 5 = 35` and x is the only "input" here.
 It should be `3` to satisfy the gate.
 For the first gate, it should be `9` if you have to label the value for it. because `3 * 3 = 9`.
-All the value you label on the gate between are "witness".
+All the values you label on the gate between are "witness".
 The answer and operation of each gate actually constrain the value of the witness, so this circuit is a constraint system.
 How to prove the circuit is correctly filled?
-You can either prove the gate correctly compute (gate constraint) or prove the neighbor gate (permutaiton constraint) is consistent.
+You can either prove the gate correctly compute (gate constraint) or prove the neighbor gate (permutation constraint) is consistent.
 That's the main part of the proof.
 While in the formal proof system, all of your computation should be in polynomial.
 ![Vitalik's circuit](./assets/vitalik-circuit.png)

 The process of converting a program to a proof is: